Retro Coffee Maker: 7 Picks For Vintage Style Lovers

 They may not have had K-Cups in the mid-20th century, but that doesn’t mean you can’t enjoy them with a retro-style coffee maker today (3).
 This single-serve model from Chulux is compact, affordable, incredibly easy to use, and has an ultra-quick 3-minute brewing time.

 A significant advantage to single-cup coffee makers is their small size.
-The Chulux retro coffee maker measures just 5.12″ x 8.9″ x 9.7″ and weighs under 3 pounds – portable enough to take to and from the office.
-It’s available in four colors, but it’s hard to beat the retro pink coffee maker for a fun, throwback vibe.
-And with such a compact machine, the bright colors won’t overwhelm your kitchen decor.
+The Chulux retro coffee maker measures just 10.9 cm x 18.8 cm x 23 m and weighs just under a kilo – portable enough to take to and from the office.
+It’s available in four colours, but it’s hard to beat the retro pink coffee maker for a fun, throwback vibe.
+And with such a compact machine, the bright colours won’t overwhelm your kitchen decor.

 6. Diguo Belgian Siphon Brewer – Best Vintage Vacuum Coffee Maker